-Florida’s close proximity to the ocean and vulnerability to storms and hurricanes means that homes in this area face unique threats and are at an increased risk of sustaining internal and external damages.
+Florida sits in close proximity to the ocean and vulnerability to storms and hurricanes.
+Homes in this area face unique threats and are at an increased risk of sustaining internal and external damages.

-For these reasons, homeowner’s insurance and other forms of property-related insurance coverages are some of the most vital forms of protection you can have as a property owner in this state.
-Below, we discuss some of the most common types of property damage insurance claims in Florida and potential problems you may face when filing.
+For these reasons, homeowner’s insurance and other property-related insurance coverages are the most vital forms of protection you can have as a property owner in this state.
+Below, we discuss some of the most common types of property damage insurance claims in Florida.
+We also cover the potential problems you may face when filing.

 Exterior Wind Damage

-Storms and hurricanes can lead to heavy winds, falling trees, or blowing objects and commonly results in roof damage.
-Because damage to your roof may be more difficult to spot and locate, it can remain undetected until more serious signs of interior damage begin to manifest.
+Storms and hurricanes can lead to heavy winds, falling trees, or blowing objects.
+These weather events commonly results in roof damage.
+This damage to your roof may be more difficult to spot and locate.
+It can remain undetected until more serious signs of interior damage begin to manifest.
 It’s also a type of damage that typically requires complete replacement of the roof structure.

-Ultimately, roof damage claims can become complicated very quickly, and insurance companies may look for reasons to deny your claim, such as:
+Ultimately, roof damage claims can become complicated very quickly.
+Insurance companies may look for reasons to deny your claim, such as:

 - Your roof is considered “too old”